feroldi/ricing/README.md

 This book will teach you the wisdom of unix systems, no knowledge is wasteful.
 Although GUIs are important to a lot of people, using the terminal is a good experience for those who opt out of using it.
-This lead you to understand why we use it so much.
+This leads you to understand why we use it so much.
-One reason was already mentioned, let's rephrase for clarity: it's a standardized place on all systems; if it is POSIX compliant, then I can use my CLI knowledge there, no matter the distribution or *unix-like variant*.
+One reason was already mentioned, let's rephrase for
+clarity: it's a standardized place on all systems; if it is POSIX compliant, then I can use my CLI knowledge there, no matter the distribution or *unix-like variant*.
 Not relying on GUIs is a good thing because the same tasks